aric-1/cse15l-lab-reports/LabReport1.md

 ```
 When a file is provided as an argument, the output is just the path for that file.
 This is because this path doesn't lead to a directory, so the command can't find anything inside but itself.
 The working directory at the start of the code is `~`, or `/home`.
-This seems like an error, since the command fails perform its purpose - to list the contents of a directory.
+This is not an error.

 # `cat` Command